nicofeals/deeplyrics-back/README.md

 # deeplyrics-back
-Backend web server for the DeepLyrics model
+Backend web server for [DeepLyrics](https://github.com/nicofeals/deeplyrics)

 This python server uses flask and is hosted on [pythonanywhere](https://www.pythonanywhere.com)